Kong/docs.konghq.com/app/_hub/kong-inc/ai-rag-injector/how-to/_index.md

    }' | jq
 ```

-### 4. Debug the retrival of the knowledge base
+### 4. Debug the retrieval of the knowledge base

-For evaluate what documents are retrieved for a specific prompt, you can use the following command:
+To evaluate which documents are retrieved for a specific prompt, use the following command:

 ```bash
 curl localhost:8001/ai-rag-injector/3194f12e-60c9-4cb6-9cbc-c8fd7a00cff1/lookup_chunks \